 After investigating the "fort" Brandon had erected from old wood he found piled in our shed I officially declared the premises a Brandon-Free Zone and had raced to the kitchen telephone to invite Joe over.

 I stand still, hand on the turquoise canister of Aqua Net, ears straining, praying to god it is only little Shaun in search of fruit roll-ups.
 In my heart I know it is Him.
 The Evil One.
 The squeak of the cereal cabinet confirms my worst fears.
-Oh god in heaven!
+Oh Heavenly Father above above!
 Brandon is home and Joe was, at this very moment, innocently heading straight into the yawning maws of hell!

 "Is Joe there?"
 I hiss desperately at his mother.

-"Can I leave him a message?"
+"Can I give him a message?"
 She asks politely.
-So this is what normal families are like I marveled.
+So this is what normal families are like, I marveled.
 Cordial phone conversations, mothers at home preparing dinner.
-Little Johnny probably enjoying milk and freshly baked cookies at the silver and formica kitchen table.
+Little Johnny probably enjoying milk and freshly baked cookies at a silver and formica kitchen table.

 I scramble after him but it's too late.
 I round the corner to a nightmarish scene.
-There stands Joe in all his hunky fourteen year old glory.
-And my big brother Brandon.
+There stands Joe in all his hunky fourteen-year old glory.
+Joe AND my big brother Brandon.